Matthew 6:12

 Matthew 6:12 is the twelfth verse of the sixth chapter of the Gospel of Matthew in the New Testament and is part of the Sermon on the Mount.
 This verse is the fourth one of the Lord's Prayer, one of the best known parts of the entire New Testament.
 This verse contains the fifth petition to God.

+The patristic scholar Henry Chadwick says that Matthew 6:12 refers to Sirach 28:2 ("Forgive your neighbor a wrong, and then, when you petition, your sins will be pardoned.").

 Content

 In the King James Version of the Bible the text reads: